 More and more studies are linking the foods we eat to our mental state, but plenty of research still needs to be done to fully understand the connection, especially when it comes to causation vs. correlation.

 There's no drawback to adopting a healthier diet, but there's no evidence that certain foods or eating approaches can treat or cure mental illnesses.
 In other words, diet adaptations should not take the place of traditional mental health treatments.
-If your COVID-triggered anxiety is interfering with your daily life and you can't seem to manage it well on your own, consult with your doctor or another health care professional to get the help you need.
+If your anxiety is interfering with your daily life and you are struggling to manage it well on your own, consult with your doctor or another health care professional to get the help you need.

 - Physiological Reports: "Exercise-heat stress with and without water replacement alters brain structures and impairs visuomotor performance"

 - BMC Medicine: "A randomised controlled trial of dietary improvement for adults with major depression (the ‘SMILES’ trial)"

 - Harvard Health Publishing: "Sleep and Mental Health"

 - Harvard Health Publishing: "Nutritional strategies to ease anxiety"